 - For public data collected through automated procedures, whether the registered data is public data and whether the applicant’s means and methods of data collection are lawful and compliant;

-- For data created through derivation, whether the applicant has the Right to Use Data over the original data; and whether the agreement stipulates the property-rights attribution of derived data — if no clear stipulation exists, whether there is a substantial and significant difference in content, form, and structure from the original data, and whether the derived data has significantly higher value than the original data;
+- For data created through derivation, first whether the applicant has the Right to Use Data over the original data; second, whether the agreement stipulates the property-rights attribution of derived data — if no clear stipulation exists, whether there is a substantial difference in content, form, structure and other aspects from the original data, and whether the derived data has significantly higher value than the original data;

 Article 21.
 Clarity review of Data Property Rights.
 The registration institution shall review the clarity of Data Property Rights in accordance with the following requirements: